 Their most recent convention was Cat Camp NYC, where Megan displayed her cat-themed wares including prints, pins, and pillows.
 Next month, their itinerary includes events in Chicago, Los Angeles and Cincinnati.
 For this artistic couple, part of their relationship is being creative and collaborative, often inspired by their love for animals.
 When they're not attending conventions, they will continue their work together under the watchful eyes of their three cats: Griffin, Thessaly and Davos.

 Like most kids, Lily Padula loved to draw while growing up in a beach town outside of New York City.
 She excelled in school and imagined she’d take a pretty traditional career path until an art teacher encouraged her to pursue art professionally.
 Her parents were also very supportive of the idea.

-So Lily went to the School of Visual Arts to pursue a degree in illustration.
+So Lily went to the School of Visual Arts in New York City to pursue a degree in illustration.
 One sought-after career path when she was starting out was being an editorial illustrator for newspapers or magazines.
 But shrinking budgets at many of these organizations have led to staff cuts in those positions.
 Lily didn’t let that discourage her.
 Instead of trying to land a staff job, she went the freelance route.

 “To be a freelancer, to be an illustrator, you have to be multi-faceted and wear a bunch of hats,” Lily said.